Welcome To FCTC,

 After the written portion is done, you will have to take the clinical skills test (CST).
 With this exam, you have to demonstrate to the examiner your practical nursing skills.
 You have to be prepared for the tasks that a certified nursing assistant should possess.
 Depending on where you will have your exam, you may be required to bring someone with you that acts as your “patient”.
 When you start your CST, you will have to perform all the skills as if it was the real-life patient.
 You will be assessed on everything- from hand washing and greetings to more specialized skills.

 Once you pass both the written and clinical skills test, you become a certified nursing assistant (CNA) and your name will be entered in the local Nursing Assistant/Aide Registry.

-You will be required to renew your certification every couple of years if you are not actively working so keep that in mind, if you choose another career after graduation.
-The process of becoming a CNA is not complicated, it just needs bit of patience!
+You will be required to renew your certification every couple of years if you are not actively working so keep that in mind if you choose another career after graduation.
+The process of becoming a CNA is not complicated, it just needs a bit of patience!